 Bespoken’s Wedding Coordinating Services

-We focus on full-service planning and coordination coupled with event design.
-If I am on the phone with a potential bride and notice that based on our conversation, she is looking for a coordinator and not a planner, I will explain the difference between the two, and then, if our schedule doesn’t allow for it, I will point her in the direction of someone who would fit her needs the best.
+In addition to offering Full-Service Planning & Design, we also offer Event Management.
+You can also hire us for Event Management & Design services.
+If I am on the phone with a potential bride and notice that based on our conversation, she is looking for a coordinator and not a planner, I will explain the difference between the two, and then go into detail about what our Event Management services include (and it’s a lot!).

 When Should You Hire a Wedding Coordinator?